- By KC Ifeanyi

 - 1 minute Read

 Company | Profile

 In 2014, the company started aligning itself with music events: a natural fit for some of Snapchat's most popular features.
-Live Stories, which allow users at the same event or location share Snaps to the same Story, are the perfect conduit for live music events sharing.
-In fact, they've been tapped for festivals already: Coachella and the iHeartRadio Music Festival, just to name a few.
-Each story captures the concerts as they are heard by users, compiling photos and videos into stories that reflect the magic of live music.
-More people watched the Snapchat stories on the 2015 MTV Video Music Awards than watched the event itself on cable.
+Live Stories, which allow users at the same event or location share Snaps to the same feed (called Our Story), are the perfect conduit for live music events sharing.
+More people watched Snapchat stories from the 2015 MTV Video Music Awards than watched the event itself on cable.

 Snapchat Discover, launched in early 2015, created a new type of “front page” for news and entertainment outlets.
 Users turn to it to view short-form, video-driven content from brands like ESPN, BuzzFeed, and Cosmopolitan.
 Discover has become a way for legacy media brands to reach a younger audience in a totally new way.